nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 Service ID filtering in a provider system **SHALL** be controlled by two levels of configuration:

-1. a supplier-controlled configuration availability switch ("supplier switch")
+1. a supplier-controlled configuration visibility switch ("supplier switch")
 2. organisation-controlled configuration, incorporating an enablement switch ("organisation configuration")

-The supplier switch allows the service ID filtering configuration to be made available to selected (or all) organisations using the supplier's provider system.
+The supplier switch allows the service ID filtering configuration to be made visible to selected (or all) organisations using the supplier's provider system.

 Once the service ID configuration screens are made available to an organisation, a user at the organisation can configure service ID filtering, and once configuration is completed, enable service ID filtering on so that the configuration takes effect upon the API, for their organisation.

 ## Supplier switch ##

-The availability of the service ID filtering configuration in a provider system **SHALL** be controlled by a global supplier system switch, with three states:
+The visibility of the service ID filtering configuration in a provider system **SHALL** be controlled by a global supplier system switch, with three states:

 1. OFF
 2. ON AT SELECTED ORGANISATIONS - this state requires an associated selected organisation list